A quote attributed to North Carolina Republican Congressman Walter Jones, who died yesterday, saddens and moves me.

 “I have signed over 12,000 letters to families and extended families who’ve lost loved ones in the Iraq and Afghanistan wars, and that was for me asking God to forgive me for my mistake.”

 Some mistakes can never be undone.
-Their effects can be so horrific that to fathom how a person who makes them can live with himself.
+Their effects can be so horrific that it is almost impossible to fathom how a person who makes them can live with himself.
 But people make such mistakes all the time.
 People commit murder in unchecked rages and, almost instantly, regret their actions.
 They want nothing in the world more than to undo what they have done, but it’s impossible.
 Regardless of their regret, though, our society demands some form of retribution.
 We demand extended prison time or, in many cases, a death sentence.
 Because, we argue, no matter how remorseful a person may be, the act of killing another human being is so horrible that only the most monstrous penalties are appropriate.

 How is it that we cannot forgive a person who commits a single instance of murder yet we can forgive someone like Congressman Jones, who admits to contributing to the deaths of thousands?
 Obviously, Congressman Jones did not intentionally kill those thousands, but his actions helped contribute to their deaths.
 How do we differentiate him from others?
 How do we permit ourselves to pity him and understand his regret, while maintaining our condemnation of the person who, in a blind rage, took someone’s life?